alexyandy2016/fractal/readme.md

 <a name="example"></a>
 ##Bundled Example

 The package is bundled with some simple example.
-Example classes are namespaced under `Appkr\Fractal\Example`.
 Those include:

     - Database migrations and seeder
     - routes definition, Eloquent Model and corresponding Controller
     - FormRequest *(Laravel only)*
     - Transformer
     - Integration Test

-Step #1: If you want to see the the working example right away, head over to `vendor/appkr/fractal/src/ApiServiceProvider.php`, uncomment following lines.
+If you want to see the the working example right away...

+**Step #1:** Activate examples

 ```php
 // Uncomment the line at vendor/appkr/fractal/src/ApiServiceProvider.php
 $this->publishExamples();
 ```

-Step #2: migrate/seed tables
+**Step #2:** Migrate and seed tables

 ```bash
 // Migrate/seed tables at a console